Meet the

 Intro

-Our crew differs a bit from year to year and is completed by a larger group of volunteers over the festival week.
-Listed below are the faces behind the 2024 edition of STOFF!
+Our crew varies slightly from year to year and is supplemented by a larger group of volunteers during the festival week.
+Listed below are the faces behind the 2025 edition of STOFF!

 Founders